marsphobos01/ceres/Documentation/Agent Skills/ISSUE_MENTOR.md

 * limited to the expected app files

 Provide a suggested PR title and body, but do not create the PR unless Morgan explicitly asks.

+Morgan owns PR creation.
+Even after committing a completed sub-issue to the branch, stop before opening a PR unless Morgan explicitly asks for one.

 The PR body should include: